Updated May 2021

 - Check out the Pomodoro Technique: Francesco Cirillo

 - Manage time wasters: Tim Ferriss

 - Use an Agile framework: Steve Jobs

-Good time management allows you to do more in a shorter period of time.
-The more you get done, the better your business performs.
-The better your business performs, the higher the chances of repeat business and growth.
+Good time management skills ensure that you can do more in a shorter amount of time.
+The more you get done, the better your business is likely to perform—and the better your business performs, the happier your clients and customers are likely to be.
+This boosts your chances of earning repeat business and drives healthy growth.

 22 best time management strategies